 As Western New Yorkers’ love affair with Ted’s grew, so too did the business, with more restaurants opening across the area and new items added to the menu to complement the charcoal broiled hot dogs, handmade onion rings and real milkshakes.
 Over time, new generations of customers came to savor the flavors and atmosphere of Ted’s.

-The principles that were set in 1927 by Ted, continue to be the foundation of the company today.
-Serving the highest quality food, cooked to order, in a clean and friendly atmosphere over the last 89 years has made Ted's a Western New York AND Tempe, Arizona tradition — one that will continue for generations to come.
+The principles that were set in 1927 by Ted, continue to be the foundation of the company today- serving the highest quality food, cooked to order and in a clean and friendly atmosphere.
+Over the last 90 years this has made Ted's a Western New York AND Tempe, Arizona tradition — one that will continue for generations to come.